panosppkn/Machine-learning-techniques-for-startup-success-prediction/README.md

 2. Choose and transform features in order to create useful datasets
 3. Use ML models (Linear Regression, XGBoost, Random Forests, KNNs, SVM) to predict success (M&A or IPO) of the companies (binary classification)

-I used data from CrunchBase extracted in 2015
+The data are extracted from CrunchBase in 2015